MuddyWinds/Using-Google-Sheet-as-Temp-Storage/README.md

 It could be used together with Apps Sheet to build an App for personal use.

 ## Features
+* Create Report
+* Edit report
+* Create Source
+* Edit Source
-Create Report / Edit report / Create Source / Edit Source Send automatic alert emails if the report / source files are crashed See the
+* Send automatic alert emails if the report / source files are crashed
-Display a user guide